Eskimos and Egypt: Career

 Since the split of Eskimos and Egypt, Cameron-Pryde and Compton, together with Stagg have produced tracks and albums for various bands including Sonique, t.A.T.u. and Erasure.
 They also produced and co-wrote the music and lyrics for "The Spirit of the Hawk" by Rednex; a 9-week number one single in Europe.
 They write and produce under the name FAF and Cap Com Productions.
 Compton manages the Manchester band Bauer and Cameron-Pryde has managed the bands Kid British (Mercury Records) and Goldheart Assembly (Fierce Panda Records) as well as unsigned artists Orchids and Dieter & The Gadabouts.
 He has recently set up his own label, MUK, based in Manchester.
 MUK's launch party will be held at Manchester's Academy 3 on Saturday 20 October 2012.

 After leaving Eskimos & Egypt, vocalist Chris O'Hare relocated to London.
-Working as a multimedia designer in the music industry, he created CD covers, websites and videos for acts such as Madonna, Enya, Red Hot Chili Peppers and Toploader.
-He now owns COH Associates, a creative consultancy for the financial services sector.
+Working as a multimedia designer in the music industry, where he created CD covers, websites and videos for acts such as Madonna, Enya, Red Hot Chili Peppers and Toploader.
+He then spent 4 years working in The City, and founded COH Associates, a creative consultancy for the financial services sector in 2007.
+After selling that business in 2011, Chris set up COH Creative Consultants in 2013.
+In 2018, he then formed COH Property, and is now a successful property investor and Hotelier.

-After the band split, keyboard player Paul Cundall released a couple of dance 12 inches ('Let it Go' and 'Insanity') on the Low Sense Label under the name Con.
-The track 'Let It Go' did quite well in the clubs over Europe and was released on German record label, Typhoon Records.
-'Let It Go' also featured on the DJ Baby Anne compilation album - Dark Side of the Boom.
-Paul now works as an Information Analyst/Developer for the NHS in Manchester and continues to write music under the name Con in his spare time.
+After the band split, keyboard player Paul Cundall released a couple of dance 12 inches ("Let It Go" and "Insanity") on the Low Sense Label under the name Con.
+The track "Let It Go" did quite well in the clubs over Europe and was released on German record label, Typhoon Records.
+"Let It Go" also featured on the DJ Baby Anne compilation album Dark Side of the Boom.
+Cundall now works as an Information Analyst/Developer for the NHS in Manchester and continues to write music under the name Con in his spare time.